A common question about Python that I hear from newer developers: “Is Python platform-independent?”

 - Open Source Behaviour: Python is an open-source language.

 - Extensive Library: Python comes packed with a large library having many codes and functions that we can use whenever needed.

 - Free: Python is free to download and use.
-You can freely distribute copies, read the source code behind it and modify it.
+You can freely distribute copies, read the source code behind them, and modify it.